Wallace P. Carson Jr.: Judicial service

 Carson began his career in the judicial branch of government following his years in the legislature with an appointment to the Marion County Circuit Court by Governor Robert W. Straub in 1977.
 Governor Vic Atiyeh appointed him to replace Justice Denecke on the Oregon Supreme Court in July 1982, he was elected to a full six-year term in November of that year, and he was re-elected in 1988, 1994, and 2000.
 He was chairman of the Oregon Appellate Judges Association from 1989 to 1991.

 Carson's fellow justices chose him to serve as chief justice from 1991 to 2005.
 He was the longest serving Chief Justice in Oregon's history, and about 94% of the decisions issued by the court under his tenure were unanimous decisions.
 While on the court he served as chairperson of the Commission on Appellate Court Performance Standards for the National Center for State Courts.
 Carson did not seek re-election in 2006.
 Virginia Linder was elected to the position he vacated.

 Personal life

-Since 1970 Carson has served on the Board of Trustees of Willamette University.
+Carson has served on the Board of Trustees of Willamette University since 1970.
 He is currently a senior judge for the state, subject to temporary assignment as a judge on any court in the Oregon Judicial Department.
 He has been married to his wife, the former Gloria Stalk, for over 50 years.
 She was a year behind him in high school, and they met at a local pool, where he was swimming and she had been playing tennis.